alentoghostflame/nextcord/docs/interactions.rst

 Message Commands
 ~~~~~~~~~~~~~~~~~
 What you see below is a example of a simple message command,
-It's a message dump command that dumps message data
+It's a message dump command that dumps message data.

 .. code-block:: python3